syncfusion-content/ej2-documenteditor-docs/ej2-javascript/document-editor/opening-documents/google-cloud-storage.md

     }
   },
   "AllowedHosts": "*",
-  "AccessKey": "Your Access Key from AWS S3", "SecretKey": "Your Secret Key from AWS S3", "BucketName": "Your Bucket name from AWS S3"
+  "BucketName": "Your Bucket name from Google Cloud Storage" }
-}
 ```

-N> Replace **Your Access Key from AWS S3**, **Your Secret Key from AWS S3**, and **Your Bucket name from AWS S3** with your actual AWS access key, secret key and bucket name
+N> Replace **Your Bucket name from Google Cloud Storage** with the actual name of your Google Cloud Storage bucket

+N> Replace **path/to/service-account-key.json** with the actual file path to your service account key JSON file.
+Make sure to provide the correct path and filename.

 **Step 3:**  Modify the index File in the Document Editor sample